3 Reasons Your New Website Isn’t Generating Leads

 • If your solution can help them take advantage of an opportunity

-Keep in mind that buyers will be in different stages of their buying cycle when they visit your website:
+It's important to remember that visitors may be at different stages of their buying cycle when they come to your website:

-• Awareness – the buyer is researching potential solutions for their problem
+• Awareness – the buyer is actively seeking out possible solutions for their specific issue

-• Consideration – the buyer is evaluating solutions they are interested in
+• Consideration – the buyer is actively evaluating solutions that align with their interests

-Here are 3 of the main reasons why your website may not be generating leads:
+Below are three main reasons why your website may not generate leads.

-Therefore the content is focused on providing access to product literature, trials, and live demos.
-All of this content is important, but only when the buyer is in the decision stage of their buying cycle.
+The content primarily revolves around giving customers access to product literature, trials, and live demos.
+While this content holds significance, it is only relevant when the buyer is in the decision stage of their buying cycle.

 Awareness Stage